LSSTDESC/BlendingToolKit/docs/source/index.rst

 * It can generate training/validation/test sets for developing and testing detection, deblending and measurement algorithms.
 * It includes data augmentation and independent (but reproducible) noise realizations.
-* It is easily customizable with options to include user defined functions for blend generation, observing conditions, etc,. produces images on the fly.
+* It is easily customizable with options to include user defined functions for blend generation, observing conditions, etc., and produce images on the fly.

 Getting Started
 ==================